 People with minor sagging skin may be a better candidate for a minimally-invasive or non-invasive treatment, rather than a facelift.
 Choosing one of these procedures can even help younger patients postpone surgical intervention.
 Some medications and medical conditions may make patients ineligible for the procedure, but Dr. Schwartz can suggest alternatives for patients who should not undergo elective surgery.
 Candidacy is highly individual and the doctor will determine yours during the initial facelift consultation.

 Short Scar Mini Facelifts Vs Traditional Facelifts

-Many patients seeking facial rejuvenation procedures express confusion about the multiple types of procedures being touted and what is best for them.
+Many patients who seek facial rejuvenation procedures express confusion about the multiple types of procedures available and what is best for them.

 The constant marketing of named or branded procedures frequently has patients coming in and asking for a specifically named facelift without really knowing if this will do anything to help them.
 This is especially true for the variety of mini facelifts or short scar facelifts that attract patients with promises of minimal invasiveness, less pain, and quick recovery while promising wonder results at the same time.